Observations and Recommendations About

 Still, it can be done, and there is hope in that possibility.

-If, after evaluating your idea in light of the information on this page, you are thoroughly discouraged, I am sorry for the cold water.
+If you are thoroughly discouraged, I am sorry for the cold water.
 But that is less painful than investing time and money and losing it.
 Many inventors have mortgaged their house, invested every available dollar, and even lost their family because they have become obsessed with their idea.
-They think they just haven't gotten it in front of the right person yet.
-So they are missing all the messages that are telling them it isn't as good an idea as they think.
+I don't want to see that happen to anyone.